alump/MapLayout/README.md

 - Click events have coordinates and SVG element ids, but not child components yet
 - Only coordinate system for now is ViewBox based from SVG file
 - Locations of child components not yet updated when size of component changes

+## Roadmap

+This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
+That said, the following features are planned for upcoming releases:
+- Export current map as SVG
+- Improve world map (behind new maps right now) and has issues with transitions

 ## Download release